mattshardman/test-docs/docs/index.md

 The workflow we use will lean on three aspects (elaborated below):

-1. Gode gen: Using code gen tools to create a consistent pattern of folders, files, and tests
+1. Code gen: Using code gen tools to create a consistent pattern of folders, files, and tests
 2. Component drvien design: Building using a "component driven approach", starting with smaller components and building up to larger components and pages
 3. Collaboration: Following a visual testing strategy that uses chromatic to automatically catch changes and capture snapshots and then reviewing these as a team online.

 ### Creating new components/features

-1. **Code gen**
+**1. Code gen**

 * When creating new components we should use the repositories in build codegen tools, this scaffolds the relevant files and folders for the new component or feature complete with stories and tests.